vmoens/PyRaeDm/README.md

 # PyTorch version of the RaeDm model

+## RaeDm
+The Recurrent Auto-Encoding Diffusion Model (RaeDm) is a Sequential-monte carlo based inference tool for behavioural modelling that does not assume independence between successive trials.

+## Installation
+To PyRaeDm install using pip, run
+`python -m pip install git+https://github.com/vmoens/PyRaeDm.git@master`

+## Experiment Template
+A script that generates fake data and fits a very crude version of the RaeDm is available in [scripts/test_fivo.py](scripts/test_fivo.py).

+## DDM: First Passage Time density
-This repo currently (only) provides a ddm distribution class, TwoBoundariesFPT (FPT = First Passage Time density).
+This repo currently provides a ddm distribution class, TwoBoundariesFPT (FPT = First Passage Time density).
 Here is a toy example of how to use it when training a neural net whose output is a DDM distribution:
 ```
 import torch